niks290192/Swift-Algorithms/Queue/README.md

 This results by copying memory from one place to another which is a constant-time operation.

 There are only a limited number of unused spots at the end of the array.
 When the last `xxx` get used, and you want to add another item, the array needs to resize to make more room.

+Resizing includes allocating new memory and copying all the existing data over to the new array.
+This is an **O(n)** process which is relatively slow.
+Since it happens occiasionally, the time for appending a new element to the end of the array is still **O(1)** on average or **O(1)** "amortized".

+The story of dequeueing is different.
+To dequeue, we remove the element from the *beginning* of the array.
+This is always an **O(n)** operation because it requires all remaining array elements to be shifted in memory.